Anime International Company: History

 In June 2006, a partnership was started with NTU for the development of the CACANI system, a software used as a tool in the animation process to generate fills between keyframes.

 In September 2010, Oizumi Corporation acquired 95% of the studio from the ACA-managed investment fund MCP Synergy for 530 million yen.
 Also on the same day of the acquisition, AIC will buyback the remaining shares of the company held by TM Company.
 Together with the 5% share buyback from AIC, the studio subsequently became a wholly owned subsidiary of Oizumi Corporation.

 In March of the following year, Aplix Corporation acquired all shares of the studio except AIC's treasury stock from Oizumi Corporation for 660 million yen, and AIC became a subsidiary of the company.

 In February 2013, production producers of AIC Spirits quit the company and established an animation studio Production IMS.
 Also in May of that year, production producers of AIC Classic quit and founded the studio, Troyca.

 On January 20, 2014, Aplix IP Holdings transferred all shares of AIC to Tōru Miura at 8,000 yen (1 yen per share).

 In August 2015, former AIC animator Atsushi Okuda tweeted a post stating that AIC's production department had been disbanded.

 In December 2015, Yasutaka Omura was appointed as the CEO of AIC.
-Also in the same month, AIC RIGHTS CO., Ltd was established through a company split from AIC, in which AIC Rights received the transfer of some of the copyrights of the work of Anime International Company.
-Omura would be appointed as the CEO of AIC Rights.
+Also in the same month, AIC Rights Co., Ltd was established through a company split from AIC, in which AIC Rights received the transfer of some of the copyrights of the work of Anime International Company.
+Omura was appointed as the CEO of AIC Rights.

 In February 2017, AIC Rights launched the "anime reboot projects" initiative to celebrate AIC's 35th anniversary.

-On January 12, 2020, Omura announced his resigning from his CEO position at Anime International Company, although he'll remain as CEO of AIC Rights.
+On January 12, 2020, Omura announced his resigning from his CEO position at Anime International Company, although he remained as CEO of AIC Rights.
 Following Omura's resignation, Tōru Miura would return as CEO of AIC.

 In April 2021, AIC Rights entered into a business alliance with Toei Agency, with the two companies going forward co-owning the copyrights to some of the intellectual property owned by AIC Rights.

 In February 2022, Kenji Tsukamoto was appointed as the new representative director of AIC Rights, replacing Omura.

+In October 2025, AIC Rights disclosed that its former shareholder, Anime International Company, filed a lawsuit against the company's former shareholder for the return of its shares in AIC Rights.